 Workers’ compensation is a right granted to nearly every worker in the U.S. Except for the smallest of businesses, it covers all industries and occupations, from minimum wage workers to billionaires.

-If you or someone you care about has been injured on the job, contact a Duluth workers’ compensation lawyer right away.
+If you or someone you care about has been injured on the job, contact a Duluth personal injury lawyer right away.
 Even if your employer is sympathetic to your injuries, the insurance company won’t be.
 You need to know your rights and how you can take full advantage of them.

 What Is Workers’ Compensation?

 The government established workers’ compensation, also known as “workers’ compensation,” to protect people who are injured at their workplace.
 The federal government mandated the program for two reasons.